 In chemistry, the term volatile refers to the tendency of a substance to vaporize.
-At a given temperature a more volatile substance will more readily turn to gas as the molecules escape from the surface.
-Generally speaking it is liquids that are referred to as volatile.
+At a given temperature a more volatile substance will more readily turn to gas as the molecules escape from the surface, such as solvents and paint, shown in Figure 1.
+Generally speaking, liquids are referred to as volatile rather than solids.
 In addition, a substance's volatility is closely linked to its vapor pressure, or the pressure at which its gaseous phase is in equilibrium with its liquid phase.
 More specifically, it is the tendency of molecules to escape from the surface of a liquid.
 Thus the more volatile a substance is, the lower vapour pressure it has.

 Closely linked to the idea of volatility is the classification of some compounds as volatile organic compounds or VOCs.
 VOCs are organic chemical compounds that have significant vapour pressures that have negative effects on air quality and human health.